google-code-export/peek-poker/release/PeekPoker/Important Files/ReadMe.txt

 added KeyUp event to the searchRangeValueTextBox to handle enter/return keys set the combobox selectedindex for the 2 comboboxes (search tab) also corrected the range canlculation for the Range/length textbox (search tab)

+- changes 20/04/12
+added experimental search function (its faster... but the performance depends on the search pattern) expanded the result listview with the values
+	(the values are only shown if the experimental search is used didn't have the time to add it to the defualt search funtion) added refresh button to the search tab it will refresh the values in the result list changed the lick event for the listview it now add "0x" to the string added new file in the Functions Folder... this file will contain List types atm it contains only one type though